 Summary Rows and Columns

-ManageEngine Analytics Plus allows you to apply functions like Sum, Count, Average, Min, Max, Year, etc., on the columns to group and summarize data in the Pivot table you create.
-When you apply a function on a column, a single value will be returned, derived based on the values in the column
+Zoho Analytics allows you to apply functions like Sum, Count, Average, Min, Max, Year, etc., on the columns to group and summarize data in the Pivot table you create.
+When you apply a function on a column, a single value will be returned, derived based on the values in the column.

-In ManageEngine Analytics Plus, list of Aggregate/Categorical Functions that you can apply on a column varies depending on the data type of the column.
+In Zoho Analytics, list of Aggregate/Categorical Functions that you can apply on a column varies depending on the data type of the column.
 The default function for a Numeric (including Currency) data type is Sum and for a Date data type it is Year.
 If the data type of the column is a string (Categorical/Dimension column) and not numeric, then the default function applied is Actual Values.

-In the Pivot Table Edit Design mode, after dropping the column select the required function (aggregate/categorical) from the drop-down list present on the column.
-Drop-down list displays all the applicable functions based on the data type of the column, as shown in the screen-shots below.
+- Open the Pivot table in the Edit Design mode, after dropping the column select the required function (aggregate/category) from the drop-down list present on the column.
+The drop-down list displays all the applicable functions based on the data type of the column, as shown in the screen-shots below.

-Once you select the aggregation that you would like to use, click Click here to Generate Pivot link or View Mode button in the toolbar.
+- Once you select the aggregation that you would like to use, you can click the Click here to Generate Pivot link oryou can click the View Mode button in the toolbar.

-For instance if you want to Summarizing data like finding the average sales of each product by product category in each region, select Average function from the drop-down list for Sales (Data) column and then click Click here to Generate Pivot link or View Mode button in the toolbar.
+For instance if you want to find the average sales of each product by product category in each region, select Average function from the drop-down list for Sales (Data) column and then click Click here to Generate Pivot link or View Mode button in the toolbar.

 Numeric and Currency Data Types: